maragnik/HCMR_Minimization_App/README.md

 # HCMR_Minimization_App
 ## Purpose of this application
 ...Giorgo fill up...
+## Genral info
+The project is bases on:
+- Qt for the graphics
+- QCustomPlot for the plots
+- ROOT Minuit2 for minimization
 ## Setting up the development environment
 1. Install an IDE (e.g. Visual Studio)
 2. Install Qt (open source) https://www.qt.io/download